 The easiest way to do this is to draw three lines on the back of your square and snip off two corners.
 Then fold them over, put a strip of glue on the tabs, and glue them down.
 Voila!
 Instant pocket.
-I tucked a couple book marks and scrap pieces of paper in here for collaging on the go, but there’s a million ways you can use these.
+I tucked a couple bookmarks and scrap pieces of paper in here for collaging on the go, but there are a million ways you can use these.

 I love using pockets in my budget spreads to help keep my receipts and other slips of paper I need close at hand.
 They’re also great for memory pages where you might want to slip a couple of instant photos or tickets.

 You’ve probably already heard stamping suggested as an easy bullet journal hack.
 There are mini-month stamps and stamps for the days of the week that will make your weekly setups super easy.
 But you can also use stamping to create beautifully decorated spreads in your journal too!

 For instance, if you’ve got a travel theme, you can use a postcard stamp and some travel stamps to add some interesting structure.
 Pair that with some old-fashioned lettering and a few pieces of washi and you have a beautiful month page.